arapulido/katacoda-scenarios/autoscaling-k8s/step7.md

 Let's watch the frontend pods to see if they increase: `kubectl get pods -l service=frontend -w`{{execute}}

 Did the deployment scale?
 Navigate in Datadog to the Autoscaling Workshop dashboard you created in a previous step of this course.
 Can you see the the correlation between the increase in the p99 latency and the increase in number of replicas?
 Did you find any differences on how the deployment scaled with the regular HPA and how it is scaling with the WPA?

+Remove the spike in traffic by executing: `kubectl delete -f k8s-manifests/autoscaling/spike-traffic.yaml`{{execute}}

+For other WPA options and algorithm documentation you can check the [WPA documentation](https://github.com/DataDog/watermarkpodautoscaler).